No-code training: from design to maintenance

 • Module 2: Web and mobile application development

-Each module consists of several practical projects, which allow students to put the theoretical concepts they have learned into practice.
+Each module consists of several real-world projects that allow students to put the theoretical concepts they have learned into practice.

 4. OpenClassrooms